Spotlight on Influencer marketing

 Common mistake

-Value not documented or underestimated.
+The Value is not documented or underestimated.

 4.